 The life expectancy of the Cane Corso is 10-12 years..

 Size & Activity Level

 The standard size for an adult Cane Corso is 90-120 pounds.
-Part of the Working Group, they are stong, solid and athletic.
-This giant working dog will need plenty of exercise.
+Part of the Working Group, they are strong, solid and athletic.
+This giant working dog will need plenty of exercises.
 They will patrol their home and grounds quietly and calmly, alerting you to anything amiss.

 Care & Grooming

 A Cane Corso will have a short coat and they are light shedders.
-However, twice a year they shed heavily, so have a vaccum on hand.
-Overall thought, their maintenance is fairly low.
+However, twice a year they shed heavily, so have a vacuum on hand.
+Overall though, their maintenance is fairly low.
 Weekly brushing is recommended.
 Ears and nail cleaning must also be remembered.